Zargith/TheAlchemist/README.md

 To open the inventory you should use the `I` key and to open the quest journal the `J` key.

+To make appear or disappear quests objectives, press the `B` key;

 By using the `Escape` key you should be able to open the pause menu in game.

 To fast save your game, you just have to press `F5`.